-With satisfaction, hooks writes of the effect that her “engaged pedagogy” has had on her students: “I have not forgotten the day a student came to class and told me: ‘We take your class.
+In her 1994 polemic, Teaching to Transgress, hooks claims that every educator who views himself or herself as “a subject in resistance” against societal oppression, has a “right” to engage in “political activism,” to “define reality” in accordance with his or her worldview, and to “empower” students by converting the classroom into an incubator of “progressive” politics.
+Claiming that the English language projects the tones of brutal colonialism, hooks says: “It is difficult not to hear in standard English always the sound of slaughter and conquest.”
+And she writes, with satisfaction, about the effect that her brand of “engaged pedagogy” has had on her students: “I have not forgotten the day a student came to class and told me: ‘We take your class.
 We learn to look at the world from a critical standpoint, one that considers race, sex, and class.
 And we can't enjoy life anymore.’”

-Professor hooks’ courses overtly aim to radicalize a new generation of black activists.
-“My concern is to enlarge that audience, particularly to reach young Black people between the ages of 15 and 25 who are the reading population but who are least likely, maybe, to hear of a bell hooks,” she once told Z Magazine.
+In a 1996 essay titled “The Rebel's Dilemma,” hooks again candidly acknowledges that she seeks to use her position (as a professor) to radicalize a new generation of black activists and to confront America's “structures of domination,” thereby advancing “our struggle for liberation.”
+“My concern,” she once told Z Magazine, “is to … reach young Black people between the ages of 15 and 25 who are the reading population but who are least likely, maybe, to hear of a bell hooks.”

 Also in 2002, hooks was one of many prominent leftists to endorse the Not In Our Name (NION) “Statement of Conscience,” which condemned not only the Bush administration's “stark new measures of repression,” but also its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”